franciscorichter/franciscorichter.github.io/_teaching/2024-fall-ASN.md

 location: "Lugano, Switzerland"
 ---

 Social network analysis reveals how connections between individuals and groups influence their actions.
 This course covers fundamental principles, statistical methodologies, and practical applications in the field.
-Students will also explore the use of machine-learning algorithms to derive insights from network data, developing research projects with potential for publication in peer-reviewed journals.

 ## Course Content